Run dynamic application security testing (DAST) on Polaris

 • An Organization Admin or Organization Application Manager has either:

-• Polaris has network access to the application or API you wish to scan.
+• Polaris has network access to the web application or API you wish to scan.
 To run DAST tests, Polaris communicates with your web-accessible applications or APIs using IPs that vary between Polaris instances.

 Table 1. fAST Dynamic (DAST) IPs